SVKruik/Discord-Bots-v1/ReadMe.md

   - [Tutorial](https://youtube.com/playlist?list=PLbbLC0BLaGjpyzN1rg-gK4dUqbn8eJQq4) about the Discord Bot.

 ### Commands
-Here is a list for commands on our hangout server [EGS](https://discord.gg/gBVFuBqENA).
+Here is a list for commands on our Discord server.
 Be aware though that some commands are for Administrators only.
 Alphabetic order.

   - `apply`: A link to a google form if you would like to apply for a role/rank on our Minecraft/Discord server.
   - `balance`: Show your balance.
 You can then choose what balance you would like to display: Bank or Wallet.
   - `balbank`: Directly shows your bank account worth, without a dialogue.